content-left-bg.png

 Following the work experience placement

-• discuss the student’s experiences and feedback received from the work experience provider
+• discuss the student’s experience and feedback received from the work experience provider

 • enable the student to reflect on and evaluate the placement to inform post-school pathway planning and career goals outlined in the student’s SET plan

-• identify opportunities for the placement of students in employment or training, e.g. school-based apprenticeships or traineeships
+• identify any further opportunities for the student in employment or training, e.g. school-based apprenticeships or traineeships.

 • thank them for supporting the school’s work experience program